-- 1. Hire 10 Conservation Crew members that work 16 hours/week (Wed to Sun) from May to September with 2 3 members working prior to summer season and after to continue public outreach, recreation impact minimization efforts, and assists the MCWE HCP team in their efforts to remove floating plants mats and non-native vegetation. - 2.
+- 1. Hire 10 Conservation Crew members that work 16 hours/week (Wed to Sun) from May to September with 2 3 members working prior to summer season and after to continue public outreach and recreation impact minimization efforts. - 2.
 Continue the implementation of the following recreational management goals at a minimum: - a.
 Signage.
 Signs have been posted in kiosks at most of the river access points.
 Signs cover the rules of the river and educate the public on the importance of the resource. - b.
 Video Loop at City Park and Rio Vista Falls offering information about the river and safety rules while people are waiting for shuttle or tubes.
 Video was finished and installed in 2016/2017 for Lion's Club and will be updated and distributed electronically for increased exposure. - c.
 Posted maps showing trail, access points, fishing access and other amenities.
 River maps are located at the Discovery Center which serves as the trailhead to the San Marcos River and help inform visitors and recreationists about the San Marcos River/Blanco confluence. - d.
 Work with the Tourist Information Bureau (TIB) to include information on the endangered species and ongoing HCP projects at hotels/restaurants, bed and breakfast facilities, Chamber of Commerce, Visitor's Center, City of San Marcos internet site, etc. along with the recreational information.
 EAHCP brochures have been placed at the TIB for visitors and associated facilities. - e.
 Park Rangers.
 Training materials covering the river flora and fauna have been developed and provided for the training of the park rangers, so they can help disseminate the information. - f.
 School Outreach.
 Implement an outreach program for San Marcos Consolidated Independent School District (SMCISD) so this information can be relayed to youth in San Marcos and indirectly to the parents.
 The San Marcos Discovery Center is a facility dedicated to public education and outreach regarding the San Marcos River.
 Outreach efforts include the production of an interactive river habitat card game that was introduced into the curriculum for SMCISD elementary schools.